tibordome/tibordome.github.io/_posts/2023-07-24-cosmic_web.md

 $$\hat{\mathrm{var}}(\hat{\theta}_{\mathrm{jack}}) = \frac{1}{N}\frac{1}{N-1}\sum_{i=1}^{N}\left(\mathrm{PV}(\mathrm{x}_{(i)})-\overline{\mathrm{PV}}\right)^2.$$

 Here, $$\mathrm{x}_{(i)}$$ denotes the sample but with the $$i^{\mathrm{th}}$$ observation removed.
 In our case, this translates to a subbox removal.
-Each $pseudo-value$,
+Each *pseudo-value*
 $$\mathrm{PV}(\mathrm{x}_{(i)})=n\hat{\theta}-(n-1)\hat{\theta}_{(i)}$$, can be viewed as an estimate of $$\theta = S_3$$, and it is their variance that determines the jackknife standard error.